Bierchermuesli/check_cisco_xr_rpki_server/README.md

 # Check Cisco XR RPKI Server State
 A monitoring plugin designed to validate the state of RPKI servers, total Route Origin Validation (ROV), and the delta between them.

-To ensure consistency, it's recommended to run multiple and a diverse set of RPKI validators you have to ensure that they announce approximately the same number of ROVs, for example cases where a Trust Anchor Locator (TAL) might be missing.
+To ensure consistency, it's recommended to run multiple and a diverse set of RPKI validators.
+You have to ensure that they announce approximately the same number of ROVs otherwise it might be indicate a problem for example where a Trust Anchor Locator (TAL) might be missing.
 There might be always a slightly difference for example some validators reject >/24 ROAs.

 This Plugin utilizes simple XR CLI scraping for its operations.
 While SNMP/Telemetry might be better options, XR CLI scraping is sufficiently accurate for checks 3-4 times a days.